Featured Golf Course

 History

 The Daytona Beach Golf Club – South Course is located in the City of Daytona Beach in Volusia County.
-Opening as the Daytona Golf and Country Club, the South Course was designed by the renowned golf course architect Donald Ross and built under the supervision of club president Carl H. Knappe.
+Opening as the Daytona Golf and Country Club, the South Course was designed by the renowned golf course architect Donald Ross and built under the supervision of Walter B. Hatch, one of Ross’ assistants, and club president Carl H. Knappe.
 After eighteen months of preparation and hard labor, the first nine holes of the course were formally opened in 1921.
 The completed 18-hole golf course opened in January of 1923.
-In 1944, Ross returned to Daytona Beach to redesign several of the holes and greens, and observed that not all his design details were carried out in the original plans.
-In 1997, the course was redesigned by Lloyd Clifton, who had served as South Course greens keeper in the 1950s.

 Today

-The 18-hole, par-71 South Course at the Daytona Beach Golf Club features three sets of tees playing from 5,100 to 6,200 yards.
-The course still follows some of the original routing laid out by Donald Ross and winds through dense areas of live oak and pine trees.
+The 18-hole, par-71 South Course at the Daytona Beach Golf Club features four sets of tees playing from 3,800 to 6,200 yards.
+The course still follows most of the original routing laid out by Donald Ross and winds through dense areas of live oak and pine trees.
+Railroad tracks run through the course along the 4th, 13th and 14th holes.
 With few water hazards, tee shots can be very forgiving, but approaches are demanding if players want to get close to the flag stick on the greens.

 Local Knowledge